thelonesomeprogrammer/rusty-bar/README.md

-# rusty-bar - not ready yet
+# rusty-bar - a bar for rustaceans and everyone else

 A simple [CNX](https://github.com/mjkillough/cnx) based bar for X11